 Unsecured claim holders are entitled to receive at least what they would be paid in a Chapter 7 case, but that amount can be paid over the life of the plan, and the Chapter 13 debtor has great control over the timing and amount of payments to unsecured claim holders.
 Unsecured claim holders receive only the amount that they would receive upon if you had filed a Chapter 7.

 - Codebtors may be protected.
-If your plan propose to pay a debt, that creditor may not take any collection actions against a codebtor in a Chapter 13 case.
-This is a great benefit to the debtor with friends, relatives, or coworkers who have co- signed the debtor’s obligations.
+If your plan proposes to pay a debt, that creditor may not take any collection actions against a codebtor in a Chapter 13 case.
+This is a great benefit to the debtor with friends, relatives, or coworkers who have co-signed the debtor’s obligations.

 - Utility cutoffs.
 Chapter 13 can help deal with utility service problems.
-If a utility is threatening cutoff, a Chapter 13 filing buys the debtor 20 days in which to come up with a reasonable deposit or otherwise to satisfy the utility of the likelihood of paying future bills.
+If a utility is threatening to cut off services, a Chapter 13 filing buys the debtor 20 days in which to come up with a reasonable deposit or otherwise to satisfy the utility of the likelihood of paying future bills.
 If utility service is already interrupted, Chapter 13 can provide a framework for reestablishing utility service that does not include immediate payment of the full balance due.

 - Loss of job or employment instability.
 Chapter 13 is based on periodic payments to a trustee.
-Any interruption in the debtor’s job or loss of regular income upsets the prospects for consummation of a plan.
-To make your plan work, a debtor may have to accept or continue in a job that is undesirable.
+Any interruption in the debtor’s job or loss of regular income upsets the prospects for the consummation of a plan.
+To make your plan work, a debtor may have to accept or continue to work in an undesirable job.
 The debtor must report any reduction (or increase) in hours or salary to counsel.
 The failure to report problems or improvements in employment can jeopardize the Chapter 13 case.

 - Illness, temporary disability, and pregnancy.
-Illness, injury or pregnancy can have a traumatic effect on a family’s income and expenses, but they are manageable in a Chapter 13 case.
+Illness, injury, and pregnancy can have a traumatic effect on a family’s income and expenses, but they are manageable in a Chapter 13 case.
 A planned interruption in family income and planned additional expenses can be dealt with if the debtor’s counsel is informed.

 - Maintaining insurance.
-The debtor must insure all collateral that is be paid under the plan.
+The debtor must insure all collateral under the plan.
 Lapses in insurance during the Chapter 13 case may lead to disruptive and expensive motions for relief from the stay, to convert, or to dismiss.
 The cost of insurance must be budgeted.

 - Divorce and other marital problems.
 Divorce is a principal cause of financial distress, and marital problems can threaten a Chapter 13 case.
 The debtor should be encouraged to communicate any serious marital problem with counsel before a domestic disaster leads to the demise of the Chapter 13 case.

 - Changes of address.
-It is essential that the debtor inform counsel and the Chapter 13 trustee of any change of address until the case is closed.
+The debtor must inform counsel and the Chapter 13 Trustee of any change of address until the case is closed.

 - Signing documents.
 The debtor must sign the petition, Schedules, and Statement of Financial Affairs.

 - Modification.
-As an debtor’s circumstances change, a debtor may change their plan both before the final confirmation and after the plan is confirmed by the Court.
+As a debtor’s circumstances change, a debtor may change their plan both before the final confirmation and after the plan is confirmed by the Court.

 - Conversion or dismissal.